 You want something memorable that’ll help you stand out from the 1 million restaurants in America, but you also need a name that represents your brand and describes your concept in a manner succinct and engaging enough to pique the public’s interest.

 Restaurant name ideas and restaurant name list to inspire you.

 Helpful resources for new restaurateurs, including the steps to copyright or trademark your new restaurant's name.

-How Do I Choose a Restaurant Name?
+How Do I Choose a Unique Restaurant Name?

 Some folks get their start on an Easy Bake Oven™ in a childhood kitchen, while others’ passion for food and hospitality gets ignited by a mentor at an impactful first job.
 However they got here, the restaurant industry has become home to over 15.3 million American workers, many of whom hope or plan to open up their own spot one day.

 Naturally, many restaurateurs regard their first restaurant as their baby: the product of a lifetime of dreams, hopes, and wishes.
 As such, their first foray into restaurant ownership deserves nothing short of the perfect name.

 As we touched on earlier, a lot goes into choosing the right restaurant name.